ibm-cloud-docs/log-analysis/platform-logs/config_svc_logs.md

     Copy the value of the field `resource_plan_id`.
 This value is needed to update the instance.

-9. Set on the **default_receiver** property.
+9. Set off the **default_receiver** property.
 Run the following command:

     ```
-    ibmcloud resource service-instance-update InstanceName --service-plan-id PlanID -p '{"default_receiver": true}'
+    ibmcloud resource service-instance-update InstanceName --service-plan-id PlanID -p '{"default_receiver": false}'
     ```
     {: codeblock}

+    Where

-    Where `PlanID` is the resource plan ID of your LogDNA instance.
+    * `PlanID` is the resource plan ID of your LogDNA instance.

+    * `InstanceName` is the name of the instance that you want to turn off from collecting platform logs.